jrpaige/Arch-ML/README.md

 ## What are potential problems with your capstone?
 ## What is the next thing you need to work on?

-Potential problems include Figuring out which data set to use and mastering image recognition through the use of neural networks.
+Potential problems include figuring out which data set to use and mastering image recognition through the use of neural networks.
-I plan to mitigate this by doing a lot of EDA into the data sets to decide ahead of time.
+I plan to mitigate this by doing a lot of exploratory analysis into the data sets to decide ahead of time.
 In terms of beefing up my neural network/machine learning skills, I plan on scheduling time with my instructors outside of class as well as utilizing online resources to ensure a deep understanding of the tools.

 ##### Citations